joenemer/JoeNemer_Writing/tw-sg_ws1_qrcodes.md

 # QR Codes – What Are They Are and How Do You Use Them?

 ## Overview

-A QR code is an image with embedded data that can be scanned by another device – such as a smartphone – in order to perform a specific action.
+A QR (“Quick Read”) code is an image with embedded data that can be scanned by another device – such as a smartphone – in order to perform a specific action.

-[Generic barcode image goes here along with caption]   [Generic QR code image goes here along with caption]
+[Generic barcode image with caption “Barcode”] [Generic QR code with caption “QR Code”]

 Whereas a standard barcode has a number of vertical black lines that need to be read by a special optical scanner, a QR code has data stored in two dimensions (vertically and horizontally).
 This, in addition to its ability to be read by many types of visual scanning devices, allows it to store more information and therefore have more flexibility in use.

 ## Background

-QR (“Quick Read”) codes were developed by the Denso Wave company in Japan in order to quickly manage automotive part inventory.
-Denso Wave still owns the intellectual property to QR code design, but they allow it be used freely around the world, provided users adhere to ISO specifications for its design.
-These standards have been a big part of its successful adoption.
+QR codes were developed by the Denso Wave company in Japan in order to efficiently manage inventory for automotive parts, an industry notorious for complicated systems.
+Denso Wave still owns the intellectual property to the QR code design, but they allow it be used freely around the world, provided users adhere to ISO design specifications.
+These standards have played a large role in ensuring the codes are successfully adopted.

 ## QR Codes vs Barcodes

 Think of QR codes as the successors to barcodes.
 They can do everything barcodes can do and more.
-Here’s a list of some of their advantages vs barcodes:
+Here’s a list of some of the advantages of QR codes along with the related limitations of barcodes:

 <table>